NU'EST: 2021–2022: Romanticize, solo projects, Needle & Bubble and disbandment

 On April 19, 2021, the group released their second studio album, Romanticize, with the lead single "Inside Out".
 Only four members participated in full promotions for the album as Aron went on a brief hiatus in January 2021 due to anxiety issues (but performed with the group in music shows), eventually rejoining the group in June.
 The album topped Hanteo's weekly album sales chart and earned two crowns on the Gaon Music Chart.
 The lead single also went on to score wins on M!
 Countdown, Music Bank, Show!
 Music Core, and Inkigayo, earning the group its second music show grand slam since their single "Love Me" in late 2019.

-Following the success of their second album, the group spent the rest of 2021 mostly working on their solo projects.
-JR made his acting debut in the SBS television series Let Me Be Your Knight; Minhyun began filming the tvN series Alchemy of Souls and briefly reunited with Wanna One at the 2021 Mnet Asian Music Awards; Aron hosted Circle Room, a talk show exclusively on Twitter; Baekho made his musical theater debut in the Seoul productions of Midnight Sun and Altar Boyz, and Ren performed the title role in the musical Hedwig and the Angry Inch.

 The group held their first live in-person concert in 2 years titled The Black from November 26 to 28, 2021 at the Jamsil Indoor Stadium in Seoul.
 On December 2, the group performed in and won the Best Achievement award at the 2021 Asia Artist Awards.
 Later that month, they performed at the 2021 KBS Song Festival and SBS Gayo Daejeon, held on December 17 and 25, respectively.

+In a group interview conducted on January 20, 2022, JR stated that the members had discussed future group activities among themselves and were scheduled to meet with Pledis Entertainment later that day regarding NU'EST's next album.

 After nearly a year of no new releases, it was announced on February 28, 2022, that the group's exclusive contract with Pledis Entertainment will end on March 14.
 It was also announced that members Aron, JR, and Ren will leave the agency at the conclusion of their contract, while Baekho and Minhyun opted to renew.
 With the news of their contract expiring, the group confirmed their disbandment through handwritten letters to their fans, announcing their decision to pursue individual projects.
 A compilation album, Needle & Bubble, was released on March 15 to mark the group's 10-year anniversary as they officially disbanded on the same day.